MarkBuskbjerg/ta11y/README.md

 Well.
 Just stuff I'd love to discover and get a handle on with this starter project.

-- Better dates (implement some sort of date filter).
-- Content with publish dates in the future is only visible in development.
-But I want to give them a clear [Scheduled] notice.
 - Clear difference between post and page templates (dates or not, category or not) in layout.
 - Create a structure for categories across the site.
 - Handling image and SVG-optimization